deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Minimal configuration example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The only mandatory element is *JDBCConnId*.
-A minimal valid configuration example looks like this:
+A very minimal valid configuration example looks like this:

 .. topic:: SQL feature store: Minimal configuration

    .. literalinclude:: xml/sqlfeaturestore_tabledriven1.xml
       :language: xml

-This example assumes that the database contains a table named ``country``, which is located within the default database schema (for PostgreSQL ``public``).
-Alternatively you can fully qualify the table name such as ``public.country``.
-The feature store will try to determine the columns of the table automatically and derive a suitable feature type definition:

-* Feature type name: ``app:country`` (app=http://www.deegree.org/app)
-* Feature id (``gml:id``) based on primary key column of table ``country``
-* Every primitive column (number, string, date) is used as a primitive property
-* Every geometry column is used as a geometry property
-* CRS of geometry is derived from database SRID
+This configuration maps a single table as a feature type.
+See blabla for more details of the behaviour.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 More complex configuration example